Former Kent State University President Gives $1 Million to Scholarships

 The scholarships are intended to be used at the discretion of the college leadership to support underrepresented populations in any creative field.

-Dean Crawford-Spinelli said that might mean women or minorities in some degrees, but in other cases, it could support men who are underrepresented in areas such as theatre and dance.
+Dean Crawford-Spinelli says that might mean women or minorities in some degrees, but in other cases, it could support men who are underrepresented in areas such as theatre and dance.

 Since her retirement, President Emerita Cartwright and her husband have stayed connected to Kent State in a variety of ways including philanthropic gifts to the university for Founders Scholars, Porthouse Theatre, the Fashion School and WKSU.